ibm-messaging/mq-jms-spring/README.md

 The default options have been selected to match the [MQ container](https://github.com/ibm-messaging/mq-container) development configuration.

-This means that you can run a queue manager using that environment and connect to it.
+This means that you can run a queue manager using that environment and connect to it without special configuration.

 This script will run the container on a Linux system.

     docker run --env LICENSE=accept --env MQ_QMGR_NAME=QM1 \
                --publish 1414:1414 \